SRI-AIC/trace-clustering/README.md

 # Trace Clustering

-> **Trace Clustering** is a Python library for clustering traces which are defined as sequences of features.
-Trace Clustering supports different feature types: numeric, vector, symbolic and multi-symbolic.
+> **Trace Clustering** is a Python library for clustering traces which are defined as sequences of data (one or more features).
+Trace Clustering supports different feature types: numeric, vector, Boolean, symbolic.
 It provides different distance metrics / algorithms and uses Agglomerative Hierarchical Clustering (HAC) to split traces into different clusters.